ibm-cloud-docs/assistant/new-system-entities.md

 The relationship between the date and time values is established in two ways:

-- Each entity that participates in the relationship contains the same datetime link attribute.
+- Each entity that participates in the relationship contains the same `datetime_link` attribute.
 - The literal string that spans the complete date and time mention, when they are mentioned together in input, is the same for both entities.
-The location information is appended to the date time link name.
+The location information is appended to the `datetime_link` name.

 ### Recognized formats
 {: #new-system-entities-sys-date-time-formats}